hamza-mughal1/hamza-mughal1/README.md

 - 🔭 I’m currently working on **backend with FAST-API**

-- 🌱 I’m currently learning **FAST-API, Natural language processors**
+- 🌱 I’m currently learning **Transformers, Natural language processors**

 - 👯 I’m looking to collaborate on **frontend**